 - Automation for sustainability: Many manufacturers are developing the capacity for ‘lights out’ manufacturing to reduce energy wastage.
 This involves the integration of collaborative robots (cobots) and other smart assets and tools that can automate production in real time and operate without human intervention.
 This allows companies to separate certain production lines that can operate without lights or ventilation, boosting efficiency while reducing energy costs.

 - ERP: A responsive, robust ERP with a powerful database can help to integrate manufacturing technologies and data with other relevant areas of the business such as Finance, HR, or Marketing.
 Every department across your business has a role to play in streamlining sustainability efforts.
-An integrated ERP delivers a 360-degree view of your operations, generating data-driven reports that can be used to ensure sustainability and environmental compliance, analyse budgets and costs, connect with customers and employees, and forecast future trends.
+An integrated ERP delivers a 360-degree view of your operations, generating data-driven reports that can be used to ensure sustainability and environmental compliance, analyze budgets and costs, connect with customers and employees, and forecast future trends.

 6 business benefits of sustainable production

 A robust economy is in everyone’s interest – from the customer to the CEO.
 For sustainability initiatives to be feasible and realistic, they must be undertaken with a win/win spirit – supporting meaningful environmental outcomes, and also helping to drive cost-savings and profitability.
 With this in mind, we are seeing agencies like the EPA, OECD, and the EU Advisory Board shifting their focus to develop and promote strategies like the ones below, that encourage long-term fiscal growth and corporate success.